ziying-zoey/ziying-zoey/README.md

  📫 How to reach me: 12212453@mail.sustech.edu.cn

- ⚡ Fun fact:I lose hair whenever I'm nervous
+ ⚡ Fun fact: I lose hair whenever I'm nervous
 <!--
 **Maninblk7/Maninblk7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.